-We see hundreds of people each year who attend our clinics in Nottingham, Derby & Leicester with worries about possible HIV exposure and associated early HIV symptoms.
+We see hundreds of people each year who attend our clinics in Nottingham, Derby, Leicester and Sheffield with worries about possible HIV exposure and associated early HIV symptoms.

 Unfortunately around a quarter of those infected are unaware that they are HIV positive.